SeungKang/ssh-instructions/ssh-instructions.md

     ```
     vim ~/.ssh/authorized_keys
     ```
-7. Change the permissions on authorized_keys so that the user can only read and write.
+7. Change the permissions on authorized_keys so that the user can only read and write
     ```
     chmod 600 ~/.ssh/authorized_keys
     ```